 Paul used two historical women (Sarah and Hagar) to represent these two covenants that the Lord made with Israel.

-Hagar, the slave-mother of Ishmael who was born to Abraham through works of fleshly intercourse, represents the first covenant - i.e. the Law of Moses.
+Hagar, the slave-mother of Ishmael who was born to Abraham through works of fleshly intercourse, represents the Old Covenant - i.e. the Law of Moses.
 This first covenant was given to Israel at Mount Sinai - and this earthly covenant represents the earthly Jerusalem while the slave-woman, Hagar, represents Abraham's earthly seed.

 Hagar typifies works of the flesh and represents Israel under the Law of Moses which places men under bondage and enslavement to the pre-Cross Law.
 This old Law could not save a guilty sinner.
 All the Law could do was to identify sin and then to condemn the guilty man before God.
 The power of the Mosaic Law was to place guilty sinners under slavery to sin.
 Hagar and the Law of God represented pre-Cross, earthly Israel and the earthly Jerusalem.
 The purpose of the Law was to point guilty sinners to Christ.